Trump's plan to slash weather forecast funding is terrible news for farms

 In my time farming vegetables in western North Carolina, my co-workers and I relied heavily on weather forecasts to make decisions on when to sow seeds (best before a rain) or cover frost-vulnerable crops to protect them from an unseasonable cold snap.

 On the other end of the scale, big agribusiness also makes profitable use of government weather data.
 The emerging market for "precision agriculture" services, which I wrote about here, is based largely on crunching NOAA satellite data to offer farmers "hyper-local weather monitoring," as the industry's biggest player, Monsanto's Climate Corp., puts it.
-Former Mother Jones reporter Tim McDonnell noted back in 2014 that "With Monsanto now at the helm, a team of a dozen Climate Corp. researchers are working full-time to pull climate data from government satellites and weather stations, university research sensors, and any other source they can find.
+Former Mother Jones reporter Tim McDonnell noted back in 2014 that "with Monsanto now at the helm, a team of a dozen Climate Corp. researchers are working full time to pull climate data from government satellites and weather stations, university research sensors, and any other source they can find.
 This gets fed through a pipeline of data analysts and software engineers and emerges at the other end as Climate Basic."
 Climate Corp.'s spokeswoman did not return my request for comment on the proposed cuts to NOAA's satellite program.

 I asked a spokesman for the US Farm Bureau Federation, a Big Ag lobbying outfit that made a huge fuss over the EPA water rule that Trump recently rescinded, what the group thought of the proposed cuts to NOAA's satellite program.
 "It's not been on our radar," Will Rodger, the ABFB's director of policy communications, quipped.
 That's a surprising position, for a group that calls itself the "voice of agriculture."